wangshuastro/shuwang.github.io/content/authors/admin/_index.md

 ---

 ## About Me
 Hello,  I am currently a SNU Science Fellow, working in the Basic Sciecne Institute, Seoul National University (SNU).
 I am mainly interested in quasar and active galactic nuclei (AGN).
-I have specialization in reverberation mapping and quasar \spectra analysos, especially for large sample and time-series observations.
+I have specialization in using reverberation mapping to measure the black hole mass, as well as in analyzing  quasar spectra of large sample and time-series observations.